rodrigoPM/idt-stackoverflow/results/README.md

 </p>

- ### 1.1.8. ¿what are the most favorited and highest rated questions that were created over a period of time?
+ ### 1.1.8.
+What are the most favorited and highest rated questions that were created over a period of time?

   ![Question 8](dashboardImages/Question_8.png)